 The same goes for a low quality snorkel.
 Settling for a model that doesn’t have a one-way valve will leave you gulping mouthfuls of saltwater.

-The 3 Best Snorkel Gear Sets
+Quick Answer: The 5 Best Snorkel Gear Sets

 Snorkel Gear Reviews